7 Reasons for a Photo Safari to Africa

 Once they get you there, they are quite happy to stay, to watch the animal’s behaviours change, and to move around to find better angles and lighting for your shots.

-• Smaller groups on each tour create loads of space for camera equipment and for people to move around in the vehicle.
-The best photograph might not always be available from your seat, you may need to switch sides quickly, stand up, or generally move around.
+- The best photograph might not always be available from your seat, you may need to switch sides quickly, stand up, or generally move around in the jeep.

-Each safari comes fully-equipped with its very own professional wildlife photographer.
+Each wildlife tour comes fully-equipped with its very own highly professional wildlife photographer.

-That’s right, an expert wildlife photographer with a wealth of knowledge is just begging to be used, sat right alongside you.
-They will have intimate knowledge of wildlife species on a variety of animals.
+That’s right, an expert wildlife photographer with a wealth of knowledge just begging to be used, sat right alongside you.
+They will have intimate knowledge of the wildlife and bird species on a variety of animals.
 Don’t forget about their photography skills.

 Whether you’re new to photography, have intermediate skills, or are an advanced photographer, there is a Photo Safari to Africa that suits all and everyone will learn new and exciting techniques.